JulienMousset/Shopping-Website/README.md

 # Shopping-Website

 A simple shopping website template built with Vue.js and Django REST Framework.

 You can add, update and delete persistent items (each with a name, price, quantity and picture) via the Django admin website.

 Front-end and back-end communicate thanks to Axios that is consuming the REST API.

 I might implement the shopping cart and other features later.

 ## Stack :

+front-end :
+- HTML
-- front-end : HTML, CSS (Bootstrap, Font Awesome), JavaScript (Vue.js), Axios
+- CSS (Bootstrap, Font Awesome)
+- JavaScript (Vue.js)
+- Axios

+back-end :
-- back-end : Django (Django REST Framework)
+- Django (Django REST Framework)

 ## Requirements